Thinking about contributing to a registered retirement savings plans (RRSP) before the annual deadline hits?

 But what if you have no living spouse or partner and you leave your RRSP to your estate?
 You still can’t escape the tax bill.
 The CRA will add the fair market value of the assets held in your RRSP to your income in the year of your death.
 This can trigger a significant tax bill for your estate that could diminish its value for your heirs.
 However, that tax can be deferred (meaning you won’t have to pay it right away) if you died leaving:

-But don’t let that keep you away from RRSPs, says Steele.
+But don’t let this keep you away from RRSPs.
 The key is to view your RRSP as a tool to sustain yourself in retirement, not to pass on a legacy.

 Sun Life Assurance Company of Canada is a member of the Sun Life group of companies.